White House list of supposedly underreported terror attacks includes Orlando, San Bernardino and Paris

 The list also refers to the Islamic State terrorist group by the abbreviation “ISIL,” despite Trump having criticized former President Barack Obama for using that abbreviation instead of the more common “ISIS.”

 “And he calls it ISIL.
-And the reason he calls it ISIL is he likes to bother everybody,” Trump said of Obama last August, the Hill reported.
+And the reason he calls it ISIL is he likes to bother everybody,” Trump said of Obama last August, the Washington-focused newspaper The Hill reported.
 “He’s like the only one who is still calling it ISIL.”

 The Washington Post reproduced the list in full: